ATAD3B: Function

 ATAD3B is associated with the mitochondria.
 The C terminus is anchored in the mitochondrial inter membrane space.

 The protein is linked with the pluripotency of stem cells.
-The ATAD3A gene is targeted by c-Myc which is one of four factors needed to create induced pluripotent stem (i-PS) cells from mouse embryonic fibroblasts(MEFs).
+The ATAD3A gene is targeted by c-Myc which is one of four factors needed to create induced pluripotent stem (i-PS) cells from mouse embryonic fibroblasts (MEFs).

 Its expression is linked to cell cycle function and tumor growth.
 When ATAD3B was overexpressed, cell duplication took an extra three hours by spending a longer time in G1 phase.

+Dominant negative activity

+A mutation in the stop codon means that ATAD3B protein 62 amino acids longer at the C-terminus compared to ATAD3A.
+This C-terminal extension of ATAD3B turns it into a negative regulator of ATAD3A.

+Clinical significance

 Abnormal expression levels of ATAD3B has been linked to chemoresistance.
 Overexpression of ATAD3B was the found to be the strongest factor in breast cancer survival rates.

-Characteristics

-A mutation in the stop codon means that ATAD3B has a 62 amino acid longer UTR.